earthobservations/phenodata/doc/forecasts.rst

 About
 *****

-For computing "forecasts", phenodata implements a very naive approach, which should be taken with a grain of salt.
+For computing "forecasts", phenodata implements a naive approach, which should be taken with a grain of salt.
 The computation is based on the ``Jultag`` field from observation data of the previous years.

 Details
 =======